Disclaimer: I am often given products, services, etc in exchange for reviews. Despite this, all opinions are my own.

 This series is designed to showcase small, actionable steps that anyone can take in order to make your lifestyle more sustainable.
 It doesn’t matter what level of sustainable living you are already on.
 These tips are intended to help you more easily navigate this new “trend” of being kind to our earth.
 Let’s work hard to make it more than a trend.
 We can make it our lifestyle.
-Learn daily tips here and on Facebook every week day in February 2017 during a live chat about the Sustainable Living Tip of the day.
 Everything can be done in a sustainable way.
 Let’s tackle a new sustainable living issue today!

 - Over 6 million people watched the video of an endangered sea turtle with a straw stuck in his nostril.
 The researchers that discovered him very painfully removed the straw from his nose.

 - “Common man-made pollutants that reach the ocean include pesticides, herbicides, chemical fertilizers, detergents, oil, sewage, plastics, and other solids.
-Many of these pollutants collect at the ocean’s depths, where they are consumed by small marine organisms and introduced into the global food chain. ”
+Many of these pollutants collect at the ocean’s depths, where they are consumed by small marine organisms and introduced into the global food chain.” source

 Straw Free’s bamboo straws